Praful Patel: Alleged role in AIFF's suspension by FIFA

 In August 2022, FIFA suspended the All India Football Federation for violating its statutes on third-party interference.
-India was stripped off its hosting rights for international football tournaments, including the 2022 FIFA U-17 Women's World Cup scheduled for October 2022.
+India was stripped of its hosting rights for international football tournaments, including the 2022 FIFA U-17 Women's World Cup scheduled for October 2022.
 Patel who had stayed in office as the AIFF president despite his third term expiring in December 2020 had been replaced by a Supreme Court appointed Committee of Administrators (CoA).
 Patel was accused of orchestrating the AIFF's suspension by arranging a letter from FIFA and the Asian Football Confederation threatening AIFF with a suspension if he wasn't restored to its presidency.
-The Supreme Court dissolved the CoA and restored day-to-day management to the AIFF on August 22.
-FIFA lifted its suspension of the AIFF on August 26, and restored it the rights of the U-17 Women's World Cup.
+The Supreme Court dissolved the CoA and restored day-to-day management to the AIFF on 22 August.
+FIFA lifted its suspension of the AIFF on 26 August, and restored the rights to the U-17 Women's World Cup.

 Memberships and chairman positions

-Patel is chairman of the Manoharbhai Patel Charitable Trust, which funds the Manoharbhai Patel Institute of Engineering and Technology, the president of the Gondia Education Society, the Gondwana Club, Nagpur Lions International Club, the Cricket Club of Mumbai and Mumbai Cricket Association.
+Patel is chairman of the Manoharbhai Patel Charitable Trust, which funds the Manoharbhai Patel Institute of Engineering and Technology, the president of the Gondia Education Society, the Gondwana Club, Nagpur Lions International Club and the Cricket Club of Mumbai.

-Personal life

-He married Varsha Patel, the daughter of a Gujarati businessman, on 10 February 10, 1977.
-They have one son - Prajay - and three daughters - Poorna, Niyati and Avni.